barryclark/jekyll-now/_posts/2021-04-22-Hello-World.md

 aesthetic or post structure may be subject to change!

 My plan is to structure each blog post with the headers:
-1) What I've been up to - something I've been doing that is more in the realm of "slice of life".
+1. What I've been up to - something I've been doing that is more in the realm of "slice of life".
 It may be a fun thing I've visited, or simply chilling in my home.
-2) What I've learned - a cool thing I've learned which I'll deep dive into.
+2. What I've learned - a cool thing I've learned which I'll deep dive into.
 Think more about "these are the gas laws and why they're important to know about".
-3) What I've seen - a random but recent photo on my phone.
+3. What I've seen - a random but recent photo on my phone.
+4. A chapter closed - the equivalent of the conclusion.

 As a preview: